HB-1263

 Plain Language

-For all users (not just minors), if a reasonable person could be misled into thinking they are interacting with a human, the operator must clearly and conspicuously disclose that the system is AI.
-Unlike the minor-specific disclosure in § 6-1-1708(1)(a) — where the three methods are alternatives — the general consumer disclosure requires all three simultaneously: (1) disclosure at the beginning of each day's first interaction; (2) a reminder at least every three hours during continuous sessions; and (3) an on-demand response when the user asks if the system is human or sentient.
-The trigger is conditional — if the system clearly presents as AI and no reasonable person would be misled, the obligation is not activated.
+When a reasonable person could be misled into thinking they are interacting with a human, the operator must clearly and conspicuously disclose that the service is AI.
+Unlike the minor-specific disclosure in § 6-1-1708(1)(a), this general consumer provision uses conjunctive requirements — the operator must satisfy all three: (1) disclose at the beginning of the user's first interaction each day, (2) remind at least every three hours during continuous sessions, and (3) respond accurately when a user asks whether the AI is human or sentient.
+The 'reasonable person' trigger is conditional — if the AI is clearly non-human from context, no disclosure is required.

 Statutory Text